Aquaculture: Prospects

 Global wild fisheries are in decline, with valuable habitat such as estuaries in critical condition.
 The aquaculture or farming of piscivorous fish, like salmon, does not help the problem because they need to eat products from other fish, such as fish meal and fish oil.
 Studies have shown that salmon farming has major negative impacts on wild salmon, as well as the forage fish that need to be caught to feed them.
 Fish that are higher on the food chain are less efficient sources of food energy.

-Apart from fish and shrimp, some aquaculture undertakings, such as seaweed and filter-feeding bivalve mollusks like oysters, clams, mussels and scallops, are relatively benign and even environmentally restorative.
+Apart from fish and shrimp, some aquaculture undertakings, such as seaweed and filter-feeding bivalve molluscs like oysters, clams, mussels and scallops, are relatively benign and even environmentally restorative.
 Filter-feeders filter pollutants as well as nutrients from the water, improving water quality.
 Seaweeds extract nutrients such as inorganic nitrogen and phosphorus directly from the water, and filter-feeding mollusks can extract nutrients as they feed on particulates, such as phytoplankton and detritus.

 Some profitable aquaculture cooperatives promote sustainable practices.
 New methods lessen the risk of biological and chemical pollution through minimizing fish stress, fallowing netpens, and applying integrated pest management.
 Vaccines are being used more and more to reduce antibiotic use for disease control.

 Onshore recirculating aquaculture systems, facilities using polyculture techniques, and properly sited facilities (for example, offshore areas with strong currents) are examples of ways to manage negative environmental effects.

-Recirculating aquaculture systems (RAS) recycle water by circulating it through filters to remove fish waste and food and then recirculating it back into the tanks.
-This saves water and the waste gathered can be used in compost or, in some cases, could even be treated and used on land.
+Recirculating aquaculture systems (RAS) recycle water by circulating it through filters to remove fish waste and food, and then recirculating it back into the tanks.
+This saves water, and the waste gathered can be used in compost or, in some cases, could even be treated and used on land.
 While RAS was developed with freshwater fish in mind, scientists associated with the Agricultural Research Service have found a way to rear saltwater fish using RAS in low-salinity waters.
-Although saltwater fish are raised in off-shore cages or caught with nets in water that typically has a salinity of 35 parts per thousand (ppt), scientists were able to produce healthy pompano, a saltwater fish, in tanks with a salinity of only 5 ppt.
-Commercializing low-salinity RAS are predicted to have positive environmental and economical effects.
-Unwanted nutrients from the fish food would not be added to the ocean and the risk of transmitting diseases between wild and farm-raised fish would greatly be reduced.
+Although saltwater fish are raised in offshore cages or caught with nets in water that typically has a salinity of 35 parts per thousand (ppt), scientists were able to produce healthy pompano, a saltwater fish, in tanks with a salinity of only 5 ppt.
+Commercializing low-salinity RAS is predicted to have positive environmental and economic effects.
+Unwanted nutrients from the fish food would not be added to the ocean, and the risk of transmitting diseases between wild and farm-raised fish would be greatly reduced.
 The price of expensive saltwater fish, such as the pompano and cobia used in the experiments, would be reduced.
 However, before any of this can be done researchers must study every aspect of the fish's lifecycle, including the amount of ammonia and nitrate the fish will tolerate in the water, what to feed the fish during each stage of its lifecycle, the stocking rate that will produce the healthiest fish, etc.